jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 We use accuracy as a metric to base the strength of our model as our goal is to know that we can predict the popularity of a song based on its various features to a reasonable accuracy.
 We think that our model falls within the right range in the fitting graph as the accuracy and loss of the model does not start decreasing and increasing respectively as it would if it was overfitted.
 We also do not think that the model is not underfitting as it is trained for a high number of epochs and the accuracy is showing an increasing trend, as shown in the graph below.

 ### Model 2: SVM
 Our first SVM model also had the flaw of being set to binary classification.
 Still, it had 67% accuracy.
 Eventually, we also made it capable of predicting more than two classes.
-After this, was able to achieve 82%, which was stunning.
+After this, was able to achieve 81%.

 ### Shortcomings